-A form must be filled out by the individual who needs to report any changes to your e-license account.
+A form must be filled out by the individual who needs to report any changes to your

 A licensed emergency medical services provider must notify the Oregon Health Authority, Emergency Medical Services and Trauma Systems Program (Authority), using the Authority's Reportable Action E-4 Form within:

 Ten days of occurrence, if any of the following occurs:

 - Conviction of a misdemeanor or felony;

 - A disciplinary restriction placed on a scope of practice of the license holder by the EMS Medical Director;

 - A legal action being filed against the license holder alleging medical malpractice or misconduct;

 - A physical disability that affects the ability of the license holder to perform all of the duties at the level licensed;